-General Employees Retirement Fund members belong to either the Coordinated Plan or the Basic Plan.
-Coordinated Plan members are covered by Social Security and Basic Plan members are not.
+The General Employees Retirement Plan (accounted for in the General Employees Fund) has multiple benefit structures with members belonging to the Coordinated Plan, the Basic Plan, or the Minneapolis Employees Retirement Fund.
+Coordinated Plan members are covered by Social Security and Basic Plan and Minneapolis Employees Retirement Fund members are not.
 The Basic Plan was closed to new members in 1967.
+The Minneapolis Employees Retirement Fund was closed to new members during 1978 and merged into the General Employees Retirement Plan in 2015.
 All new members must participate in the Coordinated Plan, for which benefits vest after five years of credited service.
-No Community Health Board employees belong to the Basic Plan.
+No employees of the Carlton, Cook, Lake, and St. Louis Community Health Board belong to the Basic Plan or the Minneapolis Employees Retirement Fund.